 “You can show objectively who is working hard,” Dunlop said.
 “It is no longer a subjective thing.
 Now it’s done fairly.”

 In the past, PE teachers graded mostly by watching students and forming their own opinions about whether the student worked hard or whether they went through the motions.
 With the data from the heart rate monitors, neither student, teacher, nor parent are guessing about what happened during PE class.

 “What’s the old quote?”
 Dunlop said. “’Without data, you’re just another person with an opinion.’
 (W. Edwards Deming in “Out of the Crisis”) To have (data) to share with the kids and parents and to use it as a teacher, this is something that is very beneficial.”

 For Atnip, the data also helps classroom teachers, who are more likely to meet with parents on conference night, explain and reinforce what students do during their PE classes.

-“Often times in the past, it was kind of like ‘well, here’s your child’s grade in PE’ and doesn’t know much more than that,” Atnip said.
+“Often times in the past, it was kind of like ‘well, here’s your child’s grade in PE’ and (the classroom teacher) doesn’t know much more than that,” Atnip said.
 “But now the teachers can ask parents, ‘have you been looking at your emails that you get from the ZONEs every day that they have PE?’
 They have more information to give parents.
 It’s kind of become a whole community effort.”